Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 He held her tight while she re-composed herself.
 Eventually, reluctantly, they broke contact.
 He took a step back, nodded, and said his last.

-“You remember me good, yes?
-And you teach your boy how to Take properly!”
+"You remember me good, yes?
+And you teach your boy how to Take properly!"

 And with that, with one last quick hug, leaving her happily dazed…he jumped from a standstill *far* across the clearing and up into the canopy like the superhero he was.
 One last look back, and…yes, a big cheesy flex or two…and he was gone, swinging powerfully back to his village.